maliciousgroup/PICKYONION/README.md

 # Project: PICKY ONION

 **PICKY ONION** is a private red team python library focused on leveraging [TOR](https://www.torproject.org/) to establish secure communication and on-demand hidden service hosting.
+This module is part of a larger red team toolkit, and will be updated accordingly.

-# Dependencies
+## Dependencies
 This library relies on the [TOR](https://www.torproject.org/) project to run, so you need to make sure the **tor** package is installed on your operating system.
-Depending on your distribution here are some examples:
+Depending on your distribution here are some **tor** install examples:

 **Debian/Ubuntu**